Dananir al-Barmakiyya

 She was from Medina.
-She was sold to Yahya ibn Khalid al-Barmaki.
+A slave, she was sold to Yahya ibn Khalid al-Barmaki.

 As a slave, she was trained to become a qiyan.
 She was a student of the qiyan-musician Badhl, who was known for the number of songs she retained in her memory.
-Among her instructors were Ishaf al-Mausuli, Ibn Jami and Fulaih.
+Among her instructors were Ibrahim and Ishaf al-Mausuli, Ibn Jami, Fulaih, and Badhl.